Ekal Vidyalaya: Establishment and growth

+Ekal foundation of Nepal launched the program in 1996 and now the foundation is operating 2,310 primary schools imparting education to 60,995 students in 54 districts of Nepal.

 EVF is associated with the Hindu nationalist organisations Vishva Hindu Parishad, which is in turn a member of the Sangh Parivar, the family of organisations run by the Rashtriya Swayamsevak Sangh (RSS).
 The foundation was headed in the past by Subhash Chandra, the Chairman of Essel Group and the founder of Zee TV.
 Hema Malini, Indian actress and danseuse, has served as the global brand ambassador for the Ekal Vidyalaya movement.

 Activities

 Education

 The Ekal Vidyalayas provide five years of free, non-formal education to children from the age group 6–14 years.
 A typical school has 30–40 students taught by a local youth who has passed grades 8 or 9 and has been specifically trained.
 A local organizer looks after a unit of 10 schools, called a "subcluster".
 Local people are also involved in higher organization levels like a "cluster" (unit of 30 schools), subarea (unit of 90 schools), and area (unit of 270 schools).
 The classes take place under a tree or in a hut and use informal modes like storytelling, folk dramas, folk songs, and religious discourses.
 Around half of the students and teachers are females, and about a fifth of the students go on to pursue higher education, some of which return to serve the foundation.

 The schools are primarily organized in small villages among India's tribal groups.
 The local youth who are trained to operate the schools are social workers and teachers, teaching sanitation and health care, literacy, and self-sufficiency.

 Each school is run on an annual budget of around 20,000 Indian rupees.
 At the national level, the schools are organized by Ekal Vidyalaya Foundation of India.
 Regionally, Ekal Vidyalayas are run by the Friends of Tribals Society (FTS) and Bharat Lok Shiksha Parishad (BLSP) NGOs and by state-level groups such as Janahitha in Andhra Pradesh and Bharatiya Janseva Sansthan in Gujarat.
 In addition to teaching children, the schools hold weekly sessions for the village populace to discuss issues like rural development, health and awakening.